El-Mundo/Soundshop/README.md

 If you have connected successfully, the window will show a string like "Just connected to /192.168.1.1:0000".

 To cancel a room and go back to normal mode, just close the LAN window.
+If you want to keep your room, please leave the pop-out window running in the background.

 ![image](https://github.com/El-Mundo/Soundshop/blob/master/hostandclient.png)